Skip to content

 C:\Users\Public\Documents\Rapise\Samples\JavaSWT\AUTJavaSWT

-and double-click on the JavaSWTAUT.bat file to start the sample application.
+and double-click the JavaSWTAUT.bat file to start the sample application.

-If you have Java configured correctly, you will see:
+If Java is configured correctly, you will see:

 sample_app_swt

-If the application doesn't start correctly, make sure you have Java SE installed and the JAVA_HOME environment variable correctly set to your Java Runtime (JRE).
-For more details on this, please refer to: Java SWT Testing.
+If the application doesn't start correctly, ensure Java SE is installed and the JAVA_HOME environment variable is correctly set to your Java Runtime (JRE).
+For more details, please refer to: Java SWT Testing.

-Once the application is started, open up Rapise and click the menu FIle > New Test:
+Once the application is started, open Rapise and click File > New Test:

 clip0128